Welcome...

 I want to start by saying

-Though in the next few guides, I'll share the simplest tools I've found that are as close to magic as they get.
+In the next few guides, I'll share the simplest tools I've found that are as close to magic as they get.

 In this first guide...